BDC Hamburger Icon

 Easy for supervisors to use

 Supervisors and managers are the people in your business who drive the use of your call center software.
-They should be able to configure the system as easily as possible so they can hit the targets you set for them.
+They should be able to configure the system as easily as possible in order to hit the targets you set for them.

-Many software platforms feature extra tools to help supervisors and managers improve their overall performance like workforce management apps.
+Many software platforms feature extra tools, such as workforce management apps, to help supervisors and managers improve their overall performance.
 Workforce management apps anticipate expected demand for sales, customer service and technical support based on historical and wider data.
 This helps supervisors ensure they have the staff with the correct skills for shifts as well as the right number of staff.

 Supervisors can also choose how calls are routed.
 Many call center software packages now offer, for example, skills-based routing.
 On each agent’s system profile, a supervisor can add the tasks they’re best at helping customers with.
 When a call or message comes in, the software sends the customer to the person most likely to resolve their issue within one call.

-Call center software packages also allow you to listen into or barge into live calls to help agents if they’re struggling or in training.
-They also record all interactions (phone, SMS, email and so on) for later inspection so that supervisors can include that in reviews and training sessions with agents.
+Call center software packages also allow you to listen or connect directly into live calls to help agents if they’re struggling or in training.
+They also record all interactions (phone, SMS, email and so on) for later inspection so that supervisors can include that in reviews and agent training sessions.

 Intuitive for your agents